rjperez94/ToyLibrary/README.md

 14. Open directory `XAMPP -> htdocs` and make a new folder called `toylib` (You may change the name, if you want)
 15. Clone this repository to that `toylib` folder.
 You may exclude the Documentation folder as you wish

-You can now view the site my going to `localhost/toylib` in your browser. <strong>Make sure that the Apache and MySQL modules are started before you do this</strong>
+You can now view the site my going to <a href="localhost/toylib"></a> in your browser. <strong>Make sure that the Apache and MySQL modules are started before you do this</strong>

 Please <a href="https://github.com/rjperez94/ToyLibrary/blob/master/Documentation/Brief%20for%203.41.pdf">click here</a> for more information about this project